AlonKellner/waloviz/doc/user-guide/index.rst

 `Responsiveness and Size <03-responsiveness-and-size.html>`_
     Control the size ot your player and customize the responsiveness to your personal needs.

+`Advanced Options <04-advanced-options.html>`_
+    Modify the WaloViz player with nuanced options and features to your specific use case.

 .. toctree::
     :titlesonly:
     :hidden: